-At December 31, 2015 and 2014, the Company billed cumulative marketing and reservation system fees in excess of expenses incurred totaling \$30.7 million and \$44.3 million, respectively, with the excess reflected as an other long-term liability in the accompanying consolidated balance sheets.
-Depreciation and amortization expense attributable to marketing and reservation activities for the years ended December 31, 2015, 2014 and 2013 was \$23.0 million, \$17.1 million and \$16.0 million, respectively.
-Interest expense attributable to reservation activities was \$27 thousand, \$1.9 million and \$3.7 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+At December 31, 2016, cumulative marketing and reservation system costs exceeded cumulative marketing and reservation system revenues earned by \$18.1 million with the excess reflected as an other long-term asset in the accompanying consolidated balance sheet.
+At December 31, 2015, the Company billed cumulative marketing and reservation system fees in excess of expenses incurred totaling \$30.7 million with the excess reflected as an other long-term liability in the accompanying consolidated balance sheet.
+Depreciation and amortization expense attributable to marketing and reservation activities for the years ended December 31, 2016, 2015 and 2014 was \$25.0 million, \$23.0 million and \$17.1 million, respectively.
+Interest expense attributable to marketing and reservation system activities was \$6 thousand, \$27 thousand and \$1.9 million for the years ended December 31, 2016, 2015 and 2014, respectively.